Research Models

 Motor Impairment at 70

-Behavior was fairly normal at 3 months, but motor abnormalities were measured by 16 months of age, including hypoactivity and deficits in coordination and in motor response to sensory stimuli.
+Behavior was fairly normal at 3 months, but motor abnormalities were detected by 16 months of age, including hypoactivity and deficits in coordination and in motor response to sensory stimuli.

-Progressive loss of dopaminergic neurons in the substantia nigra.
+Progressive loss of dopaminergic neurons in the substantia nigra, starting as early as 6 months of age.
 About 40 percent loss by 16 months of age with a corresponding decrease in dopaminergic projections to the striatum.
 Neurons in the ventral tegmental area were relatively spared.

 Absent